 Lecture, 1 hour; field work, 6 hours.
-Qualifies to supervise and aid interns in participating in recreation and related activities.
+Internship in a recreation agency or related activity with responsibility to supervise recreation aides and/or group leaders, while under the direction of qualified personnel.

 911-921-931-941 Cooperative Education - Recreation (1-4) CSU